 A word on buttermilk.
 You probably think it’s bad for you, right?
-WRONG.
+Wrong.
 Buttermilk has the same stats as 1% milk.
 It IS, in fact, 1% milk with an enzyme added to thicken it and make it tangy – great for baking, bad for smelling and drinking (obvi).

 Oatmeal Cookie Muffins

-makes 16 regular sized muffins
+makes 16 standard muffins

 2 1/3 c. oats

 1 c. whole wheat flour

 1/2 c. brown sugar

 1/3 c. ground flax seed